LabxSCUT/swan/README.rst

     #
     #####################################

-  In this case, to run the test scripts, the user should export $SWAN_BIN=/Users/charlie/Library/R/3.2/library/swan/bin and add $SWAN_BIN to $PATH.
+  In this case, to run the test scripts, the user should export $SWAN_BIN=/Users/charlie/Library/R/3.2/library/swan/bin and add this $SWAN_BIN to $PATH.
-  The executables can be moved to other places as the user need and the user need to update $SWAN_BIN and $PATH accordingly.
+  Afterwards, the executables can be moved to other places as the user need and the user need to update $SWAN_BIN and $PATH accordingly.

 EXECUTABLES
 ------------